hl105/portfolio-jlee/docs/blogs/User-Testing-&-Analysis.md

 ### Opportunities for Improvement

-- Add “Locked until” sign before date selection, and don’t allow past dates to be selected
+- Add "Locked until" sign before date selection, and don’t allow past dates to be selected
     - user does not understand the calendar is for picking `locked until` date instead of current date
     - Instead of just having a calendar selection slot, add a line so that the user conceptually understands the feature better
     - conceptual